samueldar-io/finder/README.md

 To install just add src directory to your $PATH variable system

 # Usage
-Just go to the directory of your WordPress project by using command prompt and type
+Just go to the directory of your project by using command prompt and type

     finder name_of_the_function